dazzirous/Final_Project/README.md

 2. **Q&A Model:** Utilize the pre-trained DistilBERT model fine-tuned on SQuAD to answer questions based on the retrieved content.
 3. **User Interface:** Develop a simple user interface using Gradio to allow users to interact with the model.
 4. **Integration:** Integrate all components and perform testing to ensure accuracy and usability.

+### **Challenges**
+The model can be a little dumb when asking it easy questions.
+But it is capable of reframing its answer if you give it direction.